ibm-cloud-docs/vpc/instance_metadata_vpc_config_windows.md

 Running as administrator, locate the IP of the default gateway.
 A convenient way is to use Powershell `Get-NetRoute` command.

 Locate the IP of the default gateway by using the PowerShell Get-NetRoute cmdlet.
 This command gets the next hop for the default route, also known as the default gateway.
-For more information, see the Windows Powershell documentation for [Get-NetRoute](https://docs.microsoft.com/en-us/powershell/module/nettcpip/get-netroute?view=windowsserver2019-ps).
+For more information, see the Windows Powershell documentation for [Get-NetRoute](https://learn.microsoft.com/en-us/powershell/module/nettcpip/get-netroute?view=windowsserver2019-ps){: external}.

 From the Windows terminal, the following example invokes the Powershell `Get-NetRoute` command to get the default IP routes and pass the routes to the SelectObject cmdlet, which then displays the NextHop property for each default route.